velletti/jv_events/Documentation/Administrator/Index.rst

 To install the extension, perform the following steps:

 #.
 Go to the Extension Manager
 #.
-Install the extension
+Install the extension and use the Configuration Options
 #.
 Load the static template
 #.
 Copy needed Templates/Partials to your own Template Folder and adapt them...

-Some Configuration
-  This option enables...